Michelin Man: Development

-A poster by "O'Galop" of Bibendum, the Michelin Man, produced in 1898.
+The original poster by "O'Galop" of Bibendum, the Michelin Man, produced in 1898.
 The text reads, "Now is the time to drink!!
 Which is to say: 'To your health, the Michelin tire drinks down the obstacle[s]!

 While attending the Universal and Colonial Exposition in Lyon in 1894, Édouard and André Michelin noticed a stack of tires that suggested to Édouard the figure of a man without arms.
 Four years later, André met French cartoonist Marius Rossillon, popularly known as O'Galop, who showed him a rejected image he had created for a Munich brewery — a large, regal figure holding a huge glass of beer and quoting Horace's phrase Nunc est bibendum ("Now is the time for drinking").
 André immediately suggested replacing the man with a figure made from tires, and O'Galop adapted the earlier image into Michelin's symbol.
 Today, Bibendum is one of the world's most recognized trademarks, representing Michelin in over 170 countries.
 According to Michelin, a study showed that 90% of the world’s population could instantly recognize him.

 The 1898 poster showed him offering the toast Nunc est bibendum to his scrawny Brand X competitors with a glass full of road hazards, with the title and tag C'est à dire : À votre santé.
 Le pneu Michelin boit l'obstacle ("That is to say: To your health.
 The Michelin tire absorbs (literally "drinks") the obstacle"; see illustration).
 The character's glass is filled with nails and broken glass, implying that Michelin tires will easily take on road hazards.